HarutoHiroki/Discord.js-Bot/README.md

 6. In setup you need to first do `[prefix]settings template` to get the template.
 Then you need to edit it and upload it to discord as an attachment with the command `[prefix]settings upload`<br>
 7. Enjoy!

+## Common "Errors"
+`UnhandledPromiseRejectionWarning: SyntaxError: Unexpected token | in JSON at position 69420` - well to solve this compare the json file you're trying to upload to the [example.json](https://github.com/HarutoHiroki/Discord.js-Bot/blob/master/temp/example.json) file included in the code and see whats wrong there.

 ## (OPTIONAL) Keeping your bot online on a virtual private server
 Want to start hosting your own bot?
 Well I have one recommended tool for youuuuuuuuuu :D